-Learning how to solo over 7th chords, especially 7alt chords, is daunting due to the amount of scale choices in front of you
+Learning how to solo over 7alt chords is daunting due to the many scale choices in front of you.

 Phrygian dominant is the 5th mode of harmonic minor, and produces a 7b9b13 sound in your lines.